IWRA

 Read the Annual Report from Detroit River Hawk Watch here.

-The 2020 count was the 38th consecutive season of monitoring diurnal raptor and turkey vulture migration at the mouth of the Detroit River, and the 23rd year of consistent coverage at Lake Erie Metropark.
-There were 568 hours of data collection over 83 days between 01 September and 30 November.
-This season, 101,200 total turkey vultures and raptors of 16 species were counted, which included 4 unknown raptors.
+The 2022 count was the 40th consecutive season of monitoring diurnal raptor and turkey vulture migration at the mouth of the Detroit River, and the 25th year of consistent coverage at Lake Erie Metropark.
+There were 573 hours of data collection with counts conducted on 87 days between 01 September and 30 November.
+This season, 145,577 total turkey vultures and raptors of 15 species were counted.
+This total was 16% above the LTA (125,048) and 13% above the 10-year average between 2013 - 2022 (128,265).

 Read the Annual Report from Detroit River Hawk Watch here.